Feeling homesick after 5.5 months of travel

 (I apologize for the quality of the photos.
 They were all taken with our small point-shoot.)

-10 thoughts on “Feeling homesick after 5.5 months of travel
+10 responses to “Feeling homesick after 5.5 months of travel”

 Just a note on the home sick issue.
 Gloria and I have been feeling that way at times.
 Especially when the going gets tough.
 We miss our supermarket where we had everything we wanted, but we also discovered that buying fresh veg from the local supplier is much better.
 We miss not sweating, but we wash ourselves a lot more.
 We miss our family, but feel blessed when we speak to them.